AdobeDocs/experience-platform.en/help/destinations/catalog/cloud-storage/google-cloud-storage.md

 ## Overview {#overview}

-Create a live outbound connection to [!DNL Google Cloud Storage] to periodically export CSV data files from Adobe Experience Platform into your own buckets.
+Create a live outbound connection to [!DNL Google Cloud Storage] to periodically export data files from Adobe Experience Platform into your own buckets.

 ## Export type and frequency {#export-type-frequency}